jhahspu/php_restapi/readme.md

 ## Phase 4 - insert one based on tMDb id - ToDo
 - using movies list from tMDb select id by title and insert
+a. search tmdb movies json list by title and output result - PARTIALLY DONE

 ## Phase 5 - update - ToDo
 - update

 ## Phase 6 - delete? - ToDo
-- delete or not ?
+- needed ?